 These documents can take various forms, such as through a Common Country Assessment (CCA), a UNESCO Country Programming Document (UCPD), or a United Nations Development Assistance Framework (UNDAF).

 Common Country Assessment (CCA) is primarily an analysis of national priorities, needs and steps remaining for the implementation of UN Declarations, Conventions and the MDGs.
 The assessment is done in cooperation with other UN agencies and often forms the basis for UNDAFs or other common country programming documents.

 UNESCO has elaborated a programming tool known as UNESCO Country Programming Documents (UCPDs) that showcase UNESCO’s activities and cooperation objectives in a particular country.
 These documents often form the basis for UNESCO’s contribution to an UNDAF document or for unilateral cooperation with the Member State.
-Within this region, UCPDs have been elaborated for Albania (2009-2010) and the Republic of Moldova (2009-2011), with updated versions as well as those for other countries under preparation.
+Within the mandate of this UNESCO Regional Bureau for Science and Culture in Europe, two UCPDs have been elaborated for Albania (2009-2010 and 2014-2017), with updated versions for other countries (Bosnia and Herzegovina, Montenegro, Serbia, the former Yugoslav Republic of Macedonia) under preparation.

 - Albania (UN Programme of Cooperation 2012-2016)

 - Bosnia and Herzegovina (One UN Programme for Bosnia and Herzegovina 2015-2019)

 - The former Yugoslav Republic of Macedonia (Partnership for Sustainable Development - United Nations Strategy for 2016-2020 – under finalization)

 - Serbia (Development Partnership Framework 2016-2020 – under finalization)

 - Ukraine (Government of Ukraine-UN Partnership Framework 2012-2017)